Egod3/ws-app/README.rst

 - To test the build and flash procedure was a success, you can connect to uart as follows:

   $ tio /dev/ttyACM0 -b 230400

+- Run the `help` command to see what shell commands are available.
+- Run `si70xx temp` or `si70xx humid` to see temperature and relative humidtiy.